 - It's hazardous to ship back the item

 - The item no longer has a value (for instance, a ticket for a cancelled event)

 Alternatively, with the buyer's consent, we may give a partial refund to cover differences between how the item was described in the listing and the actual item the buyer received.
 When given a partial refund, the buyer isn't asked to return the item to the seller.
 We may require the seller to reimburse eBay for the partial refund.

 If a buyer reports that an item is counterfeit, and there are strong indicators that the item is counterfeit, we may not require the buyer to return the item to the seller.
 The buyer agrees to cooperate with us to ensure proper disposal of the item.
-In such instances, we refund the buyer for the full cost of the item and original shipping, and the seller reimburses us for the refund.
+In such instances, we refund the buyer for the full cost of the item and original shipping, and the seller is required to reimburse us for the refund.
 The buyer may not sell the item on eBay or elsewhere.

 Item not received

 - A buyer can report that they didn't receive an item once the item's latest estimated delivery date has passed, and for 30 days after the latest estimated delivery date

 - For event tickets, a buyer must report that they didn't receive the tickets no later than 7 days after the event date or 30 days from the latest estimated delivery date, whichever is later

 - The seller has 3 business days from the report to respond to the buyer with a solution (through either a replacement, a return, or a refund).
 If the seller does not offer a solution or the buyer is unsatisfied with the solution the buyer can ask eBay to step in and help